Find an answer fast

 This document has been approved by the Group’s Director of Tax, Mike Pezzella, on 30th January 2018.

-The United Kingdom Modern Slavery Act of 2015 requires certain businesses to provide disclosures concerning their efforts to address the issue of slavery and human trafficking within their own businesses and supply chains.
+This statement is published by Lands' End Europe Limited ("Lands' End UK") pursuant to the United Kingdom Modern Slavery Act of 2015, which requires certain businesses to provide disclosures concerning their efforts to address the issue of modern slavery, forced labour and human trafficking within their own businesses and supply chains.

 Lands' End UK maintains employment policies and a Code of Conduct for employees establishing ethical business practices.
 More specifically, our UK employee hiring practices include confirming eligibility to work in the UK and a verification process to review and maintain copies of these documents.
 If an employment agency is used in the hiring process, we require the agency to follow similar practices and maintain a proper modern slavery policy.
 In addition to these practices, we have whistleblower resources to raise ethics concerns including issues related to modern slavery.

-Regarding our supply chain, our parent company, Lands’ End, Inc. (a U.S. corporation) has a long standing labor and social compliance program, (the “Global Compliance Program”) applicable to each of its operating subsidiaries, including Lands' End UK, to ensure that direct suppliers for Lands’ End, Inc. and its operating subsidiaries comply with all applicable local laws, as well as Lands’ End, Inc.’s internal standards related to child labor, wages and benefits, working hours, harassment/abuse, discrimination, health and safety, factory security, freedom of association, environmental compliance, and forced/slave labor, human trafficking.
+Regarding our supply chain, our parent company, Lands' End, Inc. (a U.S. corporation) has a long-standing labour and social compliance program, (the "Global Compliance Program") applicable to each of its operating subsidiaries, including Lands' End UK, to ensure that direct suppliers for Lands' End, Inc. and its operating subsidiaries comply with all applicable local laws, as well as Lands' End, Inc.'s internal standards related to child labour, wages and benefits, working hours, harassment/abuse, discrimination, health and safety, factory security, freedom of association, environmental compliance, forced/slave labour, and human trafficking.

 The following is a summary of specific efforts of the Global Compliance Program for this financial year:

-- Global Supplier Audits.
-Factories that produce Lands’ End merchandise are assessed regularly by approved 3rd party audit firms on our behalf.
-There have been over 200 audits in approximately 30 countries in the fiscal year ending January 27, 2017.
-All auditors are trained on our program, our expectations, and the specific local language and laws in each country.
-Specifically, the auditors are trained to review and assess high risk areas associated with slave labor and human trafficking, including but not limited to: 1) the presence of migrant workers, 2) the availability of a formal communication channel in the factory for workers to raise human rights issues, 3) the number of intermediaries between the factory and the migrant worker, 4) the use of labor recruiters and the process, 5) the recruitment costs passed on to migrant workers, 6) loans held by workers, 7) the terms and conditions of employment, 8) the handling of visas and passports.
-The audits are conducted on site, and involve interviews with workers and management, a review of pertinent factory records, and a physical inspection of the factory and dormitory facilities.
-Depending on the outcome of the audit, a detailed corrective action plan may be required and implemented.
+- Global Supplier Inspections.
+Tier 1 factories that produce Lands' End merchandise are assessed regularly by approved third-party audit firms on our behalf.
+There were approximately 85 inspections of current suppliers in approximately 14 countries in the financial year ending January 27, 2023.
+All inspectors are trained on our program, our expectations, and the specific local language and laws in each country.
+Specifically, the inspectors are trained to review and assess high risk areas associated with modern slavery, forced labour and human trafficking, including but not limited to: 1) the presence of migrant workers, 2) the availability of a formal grievance mechanism in the factory for workers to raise human rights issues, 3) the number of intermediaries between the factory and the migrant worker, 4) the use of labour recruiters and the process, 5) the recruitment costs passed on to migrant workers, 6) loans held by workers, 7) the terms and conditions of employment prior to leaving home country in the workers’ home country language, and 8) the handling of visas and passports.
+The inspections are conducted on site, and involve interviews with workers and management, a review of pertinent factory records, and a physical inspection of the factory and dormitory facilities.
+The presence of higher risk foreign migrant workers will also prompt an increase in the audit plan procedures.
+Depending on the outcome of the inspection, a detailed corrective action plan may be required and implemented.
 Regular follow-up visits are also conducted to ensure efforts are made to correct any violations.
-If a supplier is found to be actively engaged in violation of this policy, further disciplinary actions may be taken, up to and including immediate termination and reporting to law enforcement.
+If a supplier is found to be actively engaged in violation of this policy, further disciplinary actions may be taken, including reimbursement of recruitment fees and as a last resort termination and reporting to law enforcement.

 - Global Supplier Training.
-During the vendor onboarding process suppliers are advised of the Lands’ End Global Compliance Program Requirements and resources available including the Global Compliance Guidebook.
-All auditors are trained to provide guidance during the audit process as issues arise.
+During the vendor onboarding process suppliers are advised of the Lands' End Global Compliance Program Requirements, Supply Chain Partner Code of Conduct, and additional resources available including the Compliance Program Guidebook.
+All inspectors are trained to provide guidance during the inspection process as issues arise.
 For more challenging issues, vendor and factory leaders can access specific compliance leaders located in certain countries to consult on process improvement methods.

 - Internal Training.
-Training on all program Requirements is provided by our lead audit firm to all 3rd party audit firms who conduct social compliance audits on our behalf.
-In addition, Lands’ End designated production and QA resources who visit factories as part of their job responsibilities are trained on the indicators of slave labor and human trafficking, and are required to report any potential issues for further investigation by the global compliance team.
+Training on all program Requirements is provided by our lead inspection firm to all employees that conduct social compliance inspections on our behalf.
+In addition, Lands' End designated production and quality assurance resources who visit factories as part of their job responsibilities are trained on the indicators of modern slavery, forced labour and human trafficking, and are required to report any potential issues for further investigation by the global compliance team.

-For more information regarding Lands’ End’s efforts to address the issue of slave labor and human trafficking in our supply chain, you may email firstname.lastname@example.org
+For more information regarding Lands’ End’s efforts to address the issue of modern slavery, forced labour and human trafficking in our supply chain, you may email firstname.lastname@example.org

-This statement was approved by the Board of Directors of Lands’ End Europe Limited as relevant company for UK compliance on 10th May 2018.
+This statement was approved by the Board of Directors of Lands' End Europe Limited on July 14, 2023.